jbrannst/insomnia2/README.md

 ![Merge Pull Request](./docs/images/6-testing/s6-13.png "Merge Pull Request")

-**warning checking out the main branch will wipe out your collections and tests** You need to delete the Document and re-import the git repository.
+**Warning checking out the main branch will wipe out your collections and tests** You'd need to delete the Document and re-import the git repository.

-Open Insomnia and checkout the main branch using the Git Sync menu at the bottom left of the screen.
+**SKIP THIS**: Open Insomnia and checkout the main branch using the Git Sync menu at the bottom left of the screen.

 #### 6.3 Tell